 California Penal Code Section 647(j)(3) addresses unlawful eavesdropping and surveillance, clearly prohibiting the use of video cameras in private areas.
 This law makes it illegal to install devices where individuals expect privacy without their knowledge and consent.
 Any place, like bedrooms or personal office spaces, is protected under this legislation.

-Landlords, to point out, cannot install concealed cameras inside tenant apartments without permission.
-We have to point out that, employers may not see employees in private spaces, aligning with privacy rights.
-Violations can result in both civil and criminal liabilities, strengthening support for real meaning from compliance.
+Landlords, for instance, cannot install hidden cameras inside tenant apartments without permission.
+In addition, employers may not see employees in private spaces, aligning with privacy rights.
+Violations can result in both civil and criminal liabilities, reinforcing the importance of compliance.

 Interplay Between Federal and State Surveillance Regulations